|Injuries allow UCLA's other talent to emerge|

 ``It shows how strong and deep we are,'' Keefe said.

 Freshman Kevin Love nearly avoided the injury bug, hurting his back in the Pac-10 tournament.
 But that seems a distant memory since Love has anchored the Bruins' NCAA tournament success.

-Mbah a Moute's left ankle is still hurting, although not enough to keep him out against Memphis (37-1).
+Mbah a Moute's left ankle is still hurting, although not enough to keep him out of Saturday's national semifinal game against Memphis (37-1).

 ``Ever since my freshman year, this team has had people who can step up.
 We've had injuries a lot,'' he said.